seanzw/UCLA-CS33-Spring22-OpenMP/README.md

 We will test with input size `2048x2048` and 4 threads.
-Your score will be proportional to the speedup you achieved, starting from `1.0x` (0 point, no speedup) to `3.2x` (100 point).
+Your score will be proportional to the speedup you achieved, starting from `1.0x` (0 point, no speedup) to `2.8x` (100 point).
 The testing will be conducted on seas lab servers.
-You will get extra point for speedup above `3.2x` (at most 40 extra points).
+For every extra `0.1x` speedup over `2.8x`, you will get extra 1 point (at most 5 extra points).
 Also, your implementation should generate correct result to receive any points.

 NOTE: For this lab, the evaluation will be conducted on the server